Develop, Decorate and manage Dependencies for C (GNU) Makefiles easily with Ruby.

 > echo "goodbye string" >> demake/applications

-> demake > Makefile
+> demake

 For customization, optionally include (see example):

-demake/settings.rb, demake/test-target.rb, demake/install-target.rb
+demake/settings.rb, demake/test-target.rb, demake/install-target.rb,

-You can also clone from git for a more complete example:
+You can also clone from git:

 > git clone https://github.com/MinaswanNakamoto/demake.git